Rugal/rugal.github.com/_posts/2015/2015-10-03-uploading-file-other-than-post.md

 ---
 {% include JB/setup %}

-Restful style of API design broaden my horizon by standardizing the rule for API.
+Restful style of API designing broaden my horizon by standardizing the rule for API.

 ###POST
 must be something `new` into server, which means creating a new resource.